Study in Australia for Indian Students: Costs, Work Rights, and PR Reality

 Can Indian students work while studying in Australia?

 Yes.
 Student visa holders can work 48 hours per fortnight during semester and unlimited hours during official course breaks.
-At the minimum wage of AUD 23.23 per hour, the maximum semester work allowance earns roughly AUD 2,000-2,100 per month after tax – enough to cover most living costs in smaller cities and most but not all living costs in Sydney or Melbourne.
+At the minimum wage of AUD 23.23 per hour, the maximum semester work allowance earns roughly AUD 2,000-2,100 per month after tax, enough to cover most living costs in smaller cities and most but not all living costs in Sydney or Melbourne.
+The honest mechanics of part-time work while studying abroad apply here in full.

 What is the 485 visa and how long can you stay?